Monday 27th September (6:00pm – 8:00pm)

 During Key Stage 2 we work alongside our primary schools so that the transition of students from Year 6 to Year 7 is a positive and effective experience for students.
-Our Headteacher and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Taster Day for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.
+Our Headteacher and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Events for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.

 Opening Evenings and Visiting Days

 Under normal circumstances St. Joseph’s holds an official Open Evening specifically for Year 6 parents, guardians and students.
 At this evening, you would be welcomed and introduced to the school by our Headteacher Mr Mitchell, and our Deputy Headteacher for Pastoral Care, Mrs Hammill.
 This year the Event will be presented to you virtually.
 This is because of Local Authority Guidelines on visitors to events in school during the Covid 19 Pandemic

 Mrs Hammill will explain our pastoral system and Mr. Mitchell our academic achievements.
 After this you will be taken on a tour of the school where departments will showcase lessons and explain aspects of subject course.
 Current students from Years 7-13 will also be present, conducting experiments in science, demonstrating sporting skills in P.E. and singing and performing in music!
 It is certainly an evening to remember!